Mario Strikers Charged

-Mario Strikers Charged (released as Mario Strikers Charged Football in PAL regions) (Note: known in Europe and Australia as Mario Strikers Charged Football and in Korea as Mario Power Soccer) as is a 2007 sports video game developed by Next Level Games and published by Nintendo for the Wii.
+(released as Mario Strikers Charged Football in PAL regions) (Note: known in Europe and Australia as Mario Strikers Charged Football and in Korea as Mario Power Soccer) as is a 2007 sports video game developed by Next Level Games and published by Nintendo for the Wii.
 It is the sequel to Super Mario Strikers for the GameCube.

 Mario Strikers Charged supported the Nintendo Wi-Fi Connection, which permitted players to participate in online matches and tournaments.
 The game, like its predecessor, received generally positive reviews from critics who praised the visual style, multiplayer, and addition of online play, though the game's single player offerings were criticized.

 A sequel, Mario Strikers: Battle League, was announced in a Nintendo Direct in February 2022, and was released on June 10, 2022 for the Nintendo Switch.